 Northern Greece is often overlooked by most travellers to Greece.
 This is a shame, as it is an area that possesses some of the most unique scenery, cuisine, and nature that the country has to offer.

 Altogether wilder and more rugged than the rest of the country, this region is Greece’s best-kept secret.
 You could easily dedicate a month to exploring Northern Greece and still feel as though you have barely scratched beneath the surface.

 Where to Travel in Northern Greece

-Set high in the Pindus mountains is the quaint little stone village of Metsovo.
-Renowned for its red-roofed houses and its namesake Metsovone cheese, Metsovo is a popular winter getaway destination for Greeks.
+The quaint little stone village of Metsovo sits high in the Pindus Mountains.
+This is a popular winter getaway destination for Greeks.

-The culture of Metsovo is distinctly different from that which you can find elsewhere in Greece, as Metsovo is a Vlach settlement.
+The culture of Metsovo is distinctly different from that which you can find elsewhere in Greece.
+This is because Metsovo is a Vlach settlement.
 Village residents speak the local dialect of Vlach and Aromanian, in addition to modern Greek.